rtestgithubapi/cis-workflow-gen/README.md

 ## Use

 1. Write your `Workflow.cc` with our lib.
-(Example: xaml.gen.example.cc)
+If you want some example, please read `xaml.gen.example.cc` and `workflows/*.cc`. **Make your code as simple as you can**.

-2. Build and run `Workflow.cc`.
+2. Compile and run your `Workflow.cc`.
 You're all set.